80,000 Hours 80,000 Hours

 Podcast

-• #63 – Vitalik Buterin on better ways to fund public goods, blockchain's failures, & effective giving
+• #63 – Vitalik Buterin on effective altruism, better ways to fund public goods, the blockchain’s problems so far, and how it could yet change the world

 Podcast